primer/css/docs/pages/css/getting-started/index.md

 ## Using primer on a static site

 You won't need to install any node modules for a static site, you can use the built CSS.
 The best thing to do is to [download the built CSS](https://unpkg.com/primer/build/build.css) from the npm module and host it yourself.
-But if that is not an option you can include the cdn link in your html.
+If that's not an option, you can include a CDN link in your html:

 ```html
 <link href="https://unpkg.com/primer/build/build.css" rel="stylesheet">